-Some of the entry-level to top information security jobs include Chief Information Security Officer, Information Security Engineer, Security Manager, Computer Forensics Expert, Malware Analyst while at the entry-level university graduates with an interest in technology can join the information social security careers business development business with attractive salary and commission.
-At the entry level Risk Consultants interested in working in the areas of compliance, risk management and governance are also sought to deliver solutions for large and complex government organizations.
+Some of the entry-level to top information security jobs include Chief Information Security Officer, Information Security Engineer, Security Manager, Computer Forensics Expert, Malware Analyst; while at the entry-level university graduates with interest in technology can join the information social security careers business development business with attractive salary and commission.
+At the entry-level, Risk Consultants interested in working in the areas of compliance, risk management and governance are also sought to deliver solutions for large and complex government organizations.

 Large organizations such as General Motors are also seeking information security professionals skilled in risk management, information security strategy, threat analysis, data protection, cyber forensics, and other related information security skills.

-At the mid-management, information security engineers build and maintain information security solutions such as configuring firewalls, testing, do an investigation into intrusion and report to the manager.
+At the mid-management, information security engineers build and maintain information security solutions such as configuring firewalls, testing, investigating the intrusion, and reporting to the manager.
 The requirements of the job include expertise in vulnerability, penetration testing, encryption, decryption and web, networking protocols.

 Soft skills required

-- Teamwork: In IT industry no information security projects can be implemented on individual brilliance alone but requires teamwork and coordination.
-Hence companies look for people with adequate communication skills to develop working relationships with peers in the company and with clients.
+- Teamwork: In the IT industry, no information security projects can be implemented on individual brilliance alone but requires teamwork and coordination.
+Hence, companies look for people with adequate communication skills to develop working relationships with peers and clients.